Does Fintech Have a Revenue Fraud Problem?

 Why does Fintech, a sector supposedly at the forefront of transparent and secure transactions, find itself grappling disproportionately with revenue fraud?

 ● Pressure to Perform: Fintech startups often face immense pressure to demonstrate constant growth and profitability to attract and retain investments in a competitive market.
-This pressure may inadvertently encourage the embellishment of financial figures to uphold a favourable market position.
+This pressure may inadvertently encourage the embellishment of financial figures to uphold a favorable market position.

 ● Complexity and Innovation Appetite: The innovative and complex nature of Fintech products sometimes allows these companies to operate in regulatory grey areas, where oversight can struggle to keep pace with evolution.
-Here, lack of clear standards may inadvertently provide more room to manipulate revenue figures.
+Here, a lack of clear standards may inadvertently provide more room to manipulate revenue figures.

 The Formidable Challenge of Addressing the Problem